kenneth-ge/kenneth-ge/README.md

 🔥 My interests are computer networking (especially networking architecture), optimizing algorithmic efficiency, and desktop app development

 Former captain and veteran mentor of [@edgemontrobotics](https://github.com/edgemontrobotics), co-founder of [@Pondr-Tech](https://github.com/Pondr-Tech), founder and former educator at [@ehsprogramming](https://github.com/ehsprogramming)

+** Hickory dickory dock.
+The mouse ran up the clock.
+The clock struck six!
+The mouse ran down.
+Hickory dickory dock.
+You see, the mouse ran down.
+But the real question is, are you down? **